 Cost depends on the program and the student.
 Scholarships, grants, transfer credits and work or life experience can lower the cost significantly.

 Southern New Hampshire University's tuition is made to be accessible and affordable, with online rates frozen since 2012.

 Earning an undergraduate degree online costs $320 per credit, and total tuition for an undergraduate degree earned online at SNHU may only come to $38,400.
 For graduate degrees online, each credit is only $627, making a 30-credit MBA program $18,810 or a 36-credit master's $22,572.

 With all the sources for financial aid, it's possible to reduce the amount of your tuition even more.
 You can also talk with the Student Financial Services team to develop a plan to find the best way to make your education affordable.

-Transferring in your previously earned credits can also help save you money, and SNHU accepts up to 90 credits for bachelor's degrees and 12 credits for master's degrees from schools to help you keep moving forward.
-If you transfer in the maximum number of credits, your tuition could be reduced to $9,600 for an undergraduate degree, or $15,048 for a 36-credit graduate degree.
+Transferring in your previously earned credits can also help save you money, and SNHU accepts up to 90 credits for bachelor's degrees.
+For graduate programs, you can transfer 6 credits into a 30-credit MBA program and 12 credits for 36-credit master's degrees to help you keep moving forward.

 Online degrees from accredited institutions are just as credible as those from a brick-and-mortar location.
 Employers care that you learned the proper skills and can do your job well.
 Earning a master's degree online or on a campus is a respectable accomplishment.